The Mystery of Drone Congregation Areas

 You may have noticed that a drone bee has two large compound eyes.
 There is an important reason for their enhanced sight.
 They must be able to see a small queen bee flying high in the air.

-But, the drones do not rely only on visual clues.
+But, they do not rely only on visual clues.
 They recognize various queen bee pheromones or chemical messengers.
 (We might think of these as a scent.)

-The swarm of drones takes off chasing the queen, their bodies form a comet shape trailing behind her.
-The drone comet follows the queen around the area attempting to mate.
+The swarm of drones takes off chasing the queen, their bodies form a comet (or cone) shape trailing behind her.

 Mating Occurs